BioinformaticsCSU/CellForest/README.md

 # 5. How to cite?
 If you use this tool, please cite the following work.

 Hongdong Li, Yunpei Xu, Cuixiang Lin and Jianxin Wang, Cell Forest: Accurate Clustering of Single Cells Through Consensus Feature Selection, 2018, submitted

-Developed at Center for Bioinformatics, School of Computer Science and  engineering, Central South University, Changsha, P.R.
-China.